-- Students must collect keys from a member of the Music Department Staff or the School Office if they wish to rehearse in any of the music practice rooms.
-It is the student's responsibility to return the keys at the end of their rehearsal, to ensure all furniture is returned to its original position and any litter is put into the bin. - "Loud" rehearsals, i.e. any band or ensemble using amplifiers and any ensemble greater than three in number, should use the large music practice rooms only - Students should purchase their own ear defenders/plugs for use during their instrumental lessons and when practicing
+- "Loud" rehearsals, i.e. any band or ensemble using amplifiers and any ensemble greater than three in number, should use the large music practice rooms only - Students should purchase their own ear defenders/plugs for use during their instrumental lessons and when practicing - It is the student's responsibility to ensure all furniture is returned to its original position and any litter is put into the bin.